It may start with a faint rotting odor that hits your nostrils a few times daily. Then, over the next few days, the smell gets strong and stronger.

-This is the same situation I found myself in, so if you want to know how to get rid of a dead mouse smell, then I will cover it for you in this post.
+This is the same situation I found myself in, so if you want to know how to get rid of dead mouse smell, then I’ve got you covered in this post!

 - Strong gloves

 - Trash bags